rmajuri/rob-project/README.md

 APIs can be located at `http://127.0.0.1:8000/api/articles/`.

-Views are editable at `http://127.0.0.1:8000/admin/`
+Models are editable at `http://127.0.0.1:8000/admin/`.

-Django admin credentials for this project: `robmajuri / Crisprounds7`
+Django admin credentials for this project: `robmajuri / govexec12345`.

 ### Technologies used